5 Easy Steps to Financial Aid

 - Nearly all males between the ages of 18-25 must register with the Selective Service System (SSS) at www.sss.gov.
 The SSS verifies each male applicant has registered with Selective Service.

 - The Social Security Administration (SSA) matches the name, date of birth, and Social Security number provided on the FAFSA for applicants and parents with their records.
 When there is a mismatch, additional documentation of name, date of birth, and Social Security number must be submitted to the Office of Financial Aid & Scholarships to resolve this issue.

 - Incomplete FAFSAs cannot be processed by the Federal Student Aid Processing Center.
-Until the issue(s) can be resolved, the Office of Financial Aid & Scholarships cannot make a Financial Aid Award Offer.
+Until the issue(s) can be resolved, the Office of Financial Aid & Scholarships cannot make a Financial Aid Award to you.
 The most common problem is absence of a required signature.

-- The FAFSA uses the prior year's (2015) income, current household size and assets.
-When a family's projected income (2016) will be significantly reduced because of job loss, reduction in child support, divorce, separation, or death, the applicant should meet with a financial aid officer to determine if completing a Special Circumstances appeal would be of benefit.
+- The 2021-2022 FAFSA uses the prior year's (2019) income, current household size and assets.
+When a family's projected income (2020 or 2021) will be significantly reduced because of job loss, reduction in child support, divorce, separation, or death, the applicant should meet with a financial aid officer to determine if completing a Special Circumstances appeal would be of benefit.